kyegomez/LongNet/README.md

 - `causal` (bool, optional): If True, a causal mask will be applied to the attention outputs, preventing any given position from attending to future positions.
 Default is False.

+- `use_xpos` (optional): If set to True, xpos is used for positional encoding.
+Default: False

+- `use_rel_pos_bias` (optional): If set to True, relative position bias is used in the attention mechanism.
+Default: False

 ## Usage

 ### Creating an Instance